 Seeing everyone as partners, or as potential partners in this new creation is how we make sense of everything.
-So we also see through that lens when we think about sexuality: our own and that of others.
+So we also see through that lens when we think about human sexuality: our own and that of others.
 When people are finding their way sexually and otherwise, we say with Paul:

 None of the writers of the Bible think of marriage as the ultimate expression of love and commitment.
-Self-giving love comes from Jesus and is most fully realized in the body of Christ.
-Within that inspired and diverse body, composed of everyone who can name Jesus as Lord, “there are different kinds of gifts, but the same Spirit distributes them.”
+Married people are not more holy than single people.
+Holiness comes from obedience to Jesus and connection with him who gives us the ultimate example of self giving love as a model for our lives: his death on the cross.
+We are empowered by the Holy Spirit to live a life of self-giving love fully realized in the body of Christ.
+Within that inspired and diverse body, composed of everyone who names Jesus as Lord, “there are different kinds of gifts, but the same Spirit distributes them.”
 Every Jesus-follower is honored because each is given “the manifestation of the Spirit for the common good.”

 We are called to a life of joy in the new creation.
 So we will train our loves according to our deepest held convictions and covenants.
-We need God’s help to keep walking faithfully together as a community of many kinds of people united by our common calling and purpose.
+We are diverse and we are growing.
+We hope to create enough mutuality in this teaching to foster a baseline for our ongoing dialogue.
+Too often these conversations are excluded from conversations in church because the church is notorious for moral policing and not an open dialogue of love no matter what.
+We are committed to the latter.
+We need God’s help to keep walking faithfully together as a community of many kinds of people united by our common calling and purpose in Christ.